Locals and visitors reminded Mt Ruapehu 'is the boss'

 "The dust is something I always remember from the 1996 eruption.
 But the eruptions are small and they don't really affect us."

-Local Dean Corrigan was working for the Department of Conservation at the time Mount Ruapehu erupted in 2007, spewing a lahar down to the Whangaehu River.
+Local Dean Corrigan was working for the Department of Conservation at the time Mt Ruapehu erupted in 2007, spewing a lahar down to the Whangaehu River.

 He was later sent up to assess damage at the Dome Shelter.